jasonsaini/KnightHacks-Hackathon-2021-/readme.md

 DadBot 2.0 is an interactive bot that reflects the personality of a typical dad!
 You can start by running main while all directories are maintained as they are on this GitHub.

+# TO RUN: Extract files and run batch file, Python 3 must be installed!
+Script will install any remaining dependencies
+# Please be patient, multithreading has not been added!
+Process will halt entire application and window! (~ 5 seconds)

 # What can he do?

 After pressing the "Talk to DadBot" button and hearing the sound to start speaking, you can...